-Registered student organizations in good standing (as verified by the Student Organization Resource Center and/or Greek Life, and the Office of Student Conduct) may host late night parties provided they meet the requirements outlined in this regulation and follow all procedures required by the Late Night Party Task Force.
+Registered student organizations in good standing (as verified by the Student Involvement and/or Greek Life, and the Office of Student Conduct) may host late night parties provided they meet the requirements outlined in this regulation and follow all procedures required by the Late Night Party Task Force.

 2.1 Attend a mandatory orientation and training meeting conducted by Reservations and Events Management (REM) no later than three weeks before their party is scheduled.
 Only student representatives attending this meeting are eligible to serve as the Lead Host at their scheduled event.

 2.2 Provide a minimum of fifteen hosts (representatives of the sponsoring organization) who will be present and identifiable at the event.

 2.3 The Lead Host must be an NC State student, with a valid student ID, and a member of the organization sponsoring the event.
 The sponsoring organization’s Lead Host is responsible for ensuring that all hosts have signed a copy of the Host Agreement form; agreeing to enforce the Late Night Party procedures.